Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it means that someone is not mentally alert or aware.
-The phrase uses "there" figuratively to suggest presence of mind, and its negation indicates a lack of mental sharpness, making it a figurative expression.
+The idiom uses "there" figuratively to suggest presence of mind, and its negation indicates a lack of mental sharpness, making it a figurative expression.

 Origin: